Skip to content

 Day-to-day ease of use

 Gusto wins for non-accounting users.
-Cleaner modern UI, workflows that abstract accounting mechanics, designed for business owners and HR people running payroll.
-QuickBooks Payroll is accountant-oriented — workflows assume QB familiarity.
-For bookkeepers managing payroll for clients, QB Payroll’s accountant orientation is often a feature, not a limitation.
+A cleaner modern UI and workflows that abstract the accounting mechanics, designed for the business owner or HR person running payroll.
+QuickBooks Payroll is accountant-oriented — its workflows assume familiarity with the chart of accounts and payroll posting structure.
+For bookkeepers managing payroll for clients, that accountant orientation is often a feature, not a limitation.
 Edge: depends on who’s running payroll.

 Sometimes a third option fits better.